Franklin0770/megaenvironment/README.md

 # What does this thing do?
-It's a Visual Studio Code extension developed to integrate a command-like UI with [The Macro Assembler AS](http://john.ccac.rwth-aachen.de:8000/as/).
+It's a Visual Studio Code extension developed to integrate a command-like UI with [The Macroassembler AS](http://john.ccac.rwth-aachen.de:8000/as/).
 The purpose of this extension is primarily for Sega Mega Drive homebrew development.

 ## What it can do